Tennessee vs. South Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

-The Tennessee Volunteers (3-2, 0-0 SEC) bring the 10th-ranked scoring offense in college football into a matchup with the South Carolina Gamecocks (3-2, 0-0 SEC), who have the No. 23 scoring defense, on Saturday, October 9, 2021.
-The Volunteers are massive, 10.5-point favorites.
-The point total is set at 57.
+The South Carolina Gamecocks (3-2, 0-0 SEC) and the 23rd-ranked scoring defense will visit the Tennessee Volunteers (3-2, 0-0 SEC) and the 10th-ranked scoring offense on Saturday, October 9, 2021.
+The Gamecocks are double-digit, 10.5-point underdogs.
+The contest has a point total of 57.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.